kobaltz/clamby/README.md

 # Configuration

 Configuration is rather limited right now.
 You can exclude the check if `clamscan` exists which will save a bunch of time for scanning your files.
 However, for development purposes, your machine may not have `clamscan` installed and you may wonder why it's not working properly.
 This is just to give you a reminder to install `clamscan` on your development machine and production machine.
-You can add the following to a config file, `clamby_setup.rb` to your initializers directory.
+You can add the following to an initializer, for example `config/initializers/clamby.rb`:

-There has been added additional functionality where you can override exceptions.
-If you set the exceptions below to false, then there will not be a hard exception generated.
-Instead, it will post to your log that an error had occured.
-By default each one of these configuration options are set to true.
-You may want to set these to false in your production environment.

-Setting the `fdpass` configuration option to `true` will pass the `--fdpass` option to clamscan.
-This might be useful if you are encountering permissions problems between clamscan and files being created by your application.
-From the clamscan man page:

-`--fdpass : Pass the file descriptor permissions to clamd.
-This is useful if clamd is running as a different user as it is faster than streaming the file to clamd.
-Only available if connected to clamd via local(unix) socket.`

-Setting the `stream` configuration option will stream the file to the daemon.
-This may be useful for forcing streaming as a test for local development.
-Only works when also specifying `daemonize`.
-From the clamdscan man page:

-`--stream : Forces file streaming to clamd.
-This is generally not needed as clamdscan detects automatically if streaming is required.
-This option only exists for debugging and testing purposes, in all other cases --fdpass is preferred.`

 ```ruby
     Clamby.configure({